- School and Program Orientation

 - Dental Radiography Practical

 This course prepares the students to take and process intra-oral and extra-oral dental radiographs according to Safety Code 30 standards.
 The students are introduced to basic physics and principles of radiography, safety precautions and the operation of the dental x-ray unit.
 Students will expose dental radiographs using bisecting angle and paralleling techniques.
 Instruction will be provided on recognizing dental radiographic errors and solving problems, patient education and management.
-The purpose of this course is to help the student develop an understanding of the basic principles of clinical dental radiography.
 Current radiographic techniques will be covered with the emphasis being on safe and effective use of x-rays in the dental practice.
-This course includes the technical and theoretical aspects of radiography, preliminary interpretation of radiographs, as well as the hazards and safety of radiation and the emphasis is placed on safe and effective use of x-rays in dental practice, application of this knowledge to the practice of dental assisting through the use of case studies and practical applications of x-rays.
-Throughout the course and program, learning activities are provided to integrate theoretical information and clinical practice.
-Upon completion, the student gains insight into radiography and integrates this knowledge with other dental topics.
+Upon successful completion, the student will be eligible to obtain a Dental Radiography module designation from the College of Dental Surgeons of BC.

 - Dental Office Administration - Radiography Specialization Practicum